Clinton TV ad rallies supporters on Benghazi investigation

 The ad attempts to pivot away from discussions about her response to the attack of the American consulate in Benghazi, Libya, just weeks before she is slated to testify before the committee on Oct.
 22.

-The ad, which will air across the United States on cable television, begins by showing California Republican Rep. Kevin McCarthy, who is considered by many likely to be the next Speaker of the House, arguing that the House Benghazi Committee was an accomplishment because it lowered Clinton’s poll numbers in her race for the White House.
+The ad, which will air across the United States on cable television, begins by showing California Republican Rep. Kevin McCarthy, who is considered by many likely to be the next Speaker of the House, arguing that the House Benghazi Committee should be considered an accomplishment because it succeeded in lowering Clinton’s poll numbers in her race for the White House.

 McCarthy's remarks quickly drew criticism from Democrats who said he had revealed the investigation was purely political.